nite-app/nite/README.md

 ## Credits

-Everyone who provided and is still providing valuable feedback on this and older versions of nite.
+Everyone who provided and is still providing valuable feedback on this and older versions of nite.</br>
-All of the contributors that have helped with implementing various features, fixing bugs, and more.
+All of the [contributors](https://github.com/nite-app/nite/graphs/contributors) that have helped with implementing various features, fixing bugs, and more.